tagoremtv/brain_tumour_detection/README.md

  brain tumours from 2D MRI images.
 We complement this CNN with traditional classifiers and deep learning methods, using a diverse set of MRI images that encompass varying tumour characteristics such as sizes, locations, shapes, and intensity levels for comprehensive model training.
-To validate our approach, we incorporated the SVM classifier and various activation algorithms such as softmax, RMSProp, and sigmoid.
+To validate our approach, we incorporated the SVM classifier and various activation algorithms such as softmax, sigmoid.
 We implemented our solution using TensorFlow and Keras in Python, which are efficient programming languages.

    By using our approach, we can accurately detect brain tumours from MRI images, which can